My Visual Studio Code Setup

 format on save where I can simply tick the checkbox.

-I also installed the MDX extension by Matija Marohnic, which makes MDX markup files more readable.
+I also installed the MDX extension by Matija Marohnic, which makes MDX markup files more readable, and GraphQL for VS Code by Kumar Harsh, which does the same for GraphQL schemas.

 Flutter / Dart